sensible-hq/sensible-api-js/README.md

 2. Request a document extraction with `sensible.extract()`.
 Use the following required parameters:
    1.  **(required)** Specify the document from which to extract data using the `url`, `path`, or `file` parameter.
    2.  **(required)** Specify the user-defined document type or types using the `documentType` or `documentTypes` parameter.
-3. Wait for the result.
+3. Wait for the results.
 Use `sensible.waitFor()`,  or use a webhook.
-4. Optionally convert extractions to Excel file with `generateExcel()`.
+4. Optionally convert extractions to an Excel file with `generateExcel()`.
 5. Consume the data.

 ### Extraction configuration